 - New Zealand Family Violence Clearing House: is the national centre for collating and disseminating information about domestic and family violence in New Zealand.
 It provides information and resources for people working towards the elimination of family violence.

 - Families Commission: information about actions you can take to prevent family violence in your community, check out the Families Commission website.

 - White Ribbon NZ: White Ribbon Day, 25 November, is the international day when people wear a white ribbon to show that they do not condone violence towards women.
 It celebrates the many men willing to show leadership and commitment to promoting safe, healthy relationships within families and encourages men to challenge each other on attitudes and behaviour that are abusive.

-- Family Violence It's Not Ok see resources.
+- Family Violence It's Not Ok see website for resources.

 - E Tū Whānau movement for positive change developed by Māori for Māori.